Trial Watch: VX-264 For Type 1 Diabetes Discontinued

 Trial Sponsor: Vertex Pharmaceuticals / UHealth Diabetes Research Institute

-What is the trial researching?
+What was the VX-264 trial researching?

 While islet cell transplantation is one of the most promising potential cures for type 1 diabetes, the body’s immune system response will attack the transplanted cells, presenting a daunting challenge.
-The transplantation method used in the VX-264 study aims to provide years of blood sugar control akin to a functioning pancreas – but without the need for immunosuppressants.
+The transplantation method used in the VX-264 study aimed to provide years of blood sugar control akin to a functioning pancreas – but without the need for immunosuppressants.

-In the VX-264 study, the cell-derived islet cells are encapsulated with a device to protect them from the recipient’s immune system.
+In the VX-264 study, the cell-derived islet cells were encapsulated with a device to protect them from the recipient’s immune system.
 In a surgical procedure under general anesthesia, the devices are implanted behind the muscles in the abdominal wall.

 A related trial, the VX-880 study – which uses the same cell-derived beta cells, but does require the use of immunosuppressive drugs to fight off rejection – has shown promising results.
 Vertex recently announced that all 12 of the patients in the study began producing insulin by day 90.
 The three patients who had passed the year mark after treatment have continued to produce insulin.

-Why is this trial important?
+Why is this research important?

 Current islet transplantation methods require the person who receives the transplant to take lifelong immunosuppressive drugs to protect the transplanted cells.
 The drugs, which are taken daily, come with additional risks of infection and certain types of cancer.